 Official transcripts are needed for the admission file.
 Contact your undergraduate and graduate college(s) or universities by mail, internet or phone to request that your transcript be sent directly from their registrar to the Director of Admissions in the ESR Admissions office.

-The Admissions Committee has a concern that international students are prepared for the rigors of academic work at ESR.
-If it appears to the Committee that further remedial work in English or additional computer skills are needed, it will be the student’s responsibility to pay for tutoring.
+The Admissions Committee has a concern that some international students are not prepared for the rigors of academic work at ESR.
+If it appears to the Committee that further remedial work in English or additional computer skills are needed, it will be the applicant’s responsibility to pay for tutoring.
 Class entry may be delayed while such work is done.
 Any questions about these processes should be directed to the Admissions staff.
 Please review the web site or ask Admissions staff regarding the strict limitations set by the Immigration and Naturalization Service on student employment opportunities.

-Non-degree seeking (Certificate and Occasional)
+International Non-degree-Seeking Applications (Certificate and Occasional)

-International students should fill out the Certificate or Occasional Student Application from the ESR web site (Admissions).
+International applicants should fill out the Certificate or Occasional Student Application from the ESR web site (Admissions).
 Degree and Certificate students may qualify for an F-1 visa, but Occasional Students are ineligible.
 While financial aid is not available for the Occasional Student program, limited need-based aid of up to 25 percent is available for the Certificate program.
-Students seeking financial assistance should complete both the ESR Financial Aid Form and the International Student Statement of Financial Position.
+Applicants seeking financial assistance should complete both the ESR Financial Aid Form and the International Student Statement of Financial Position.

-Degree-seeking (Master of Divinity and Master of Arts)
+International Degree-seeking (Master of Divinity and Master of Arts)

-If a degree-seeking residential international student applies and is admitted, intending to enroll at Earlham School of Religion, a $1,125 * US enrollment deposit is required along with the Confirmation form.
-Payment of this deposit signifies that the student agrees to the conditions of admission and financial aid (where applicable) for the entire period of study at ESR.
-The School of Religion sets aside $1,000 of the deposit to be used by the student to return home upon completion of study at ESR.
+If a degree-seeking residential international applicant is admitted, intending to enroll at Earlham School of Religion, a $1,125 * US enrollment deposit is required along with the Confirmation form.
+Payment of this deposit signifies that the admitted student agrees to the conditions of admission and financial aid (where applicable) for the entire period of study at ESR.
+The School of Religion sets aside $1,000 of the deposit to be used by the admitted student to return home upon completion of study at ESR.
 A balance of $1,000 is required in the student’s ESR account at all times.
 If the funds are unused at the time of the completion of studies, they are refunded directly to the student.
 Rising costs of travel may increase the student’s travel cost after graduation to a level above the $1,000 US of their refunded ESR deposit.
-Admitted Degree-seeking ESR Access students must return the Confirmation form along with a $125 enrollment deposit (pay online).
+Admitted Degree-seeking ESR Access admitted students must return the Confirmation form along with a $125 enrollment deposit (pay online).

 For ESR Access students, limited need-based aid of up to 50 percent is available.
 The application is available online.